Unannounced Visits from Law Enforcement

 information;

-- If pressed, state, “I am not authorized to respond to questions but will call our president’s office, which may be able to do so.”
+- If pressed, state, “I am not authorized to respond to questions but will call our Public Safety Department, which may be able to do so.”

 - You should document all steps of the process that you are involved in;

-- Record the names of all of the parties involved, including the names of ICE agents, to the extent feasible;
+- If available, record the names of all of the parties involved, including the law enforcement or regulatory officials;

-- Save your notes and also send them directly to the president’s office and the Executive Director of Administrative Services & Institutional Effectiveness;
+- Save your notes and provide them to the Delta College Public Safety Officer who responds.
+The Public Safety Department is responsible for providing a comprehensive report of the incident to the president’s office and the Executive Director of Administrative Services & Institutional Effectiveness;

-- Finally, staff should comply with all lawfully issued directives from law enforcement or ICE officers.
+- Staff should comply with all directives from law enforcement or regulatory officials.

 For your information, below is language from federal regulations, 8 CFR 287.8(f)(2) related to this process: